 Kent Eilers – I am associate professor of theology at Huntington University and teach classes in systematic theology, ethics, the Bible, and contemporary Christian thought (PhD, King’s College, University of Aberdeen).
 These days my research activity is dominated by a few ongoing projects.
-I have been working for several years on a coauthored book which explores the use of Tradition/traditions in contemporary theology (IVP Academic).
-Kyle and I are also working on a couple different projects together.
-One is an edited volume on the doctrine of the Christian life which you can preorder here (T&T Clark), and the other an anthology of readings (Cascade).
+I have been working for several years on a coauthored book which explores the use of Tradition/traditions in contemporary theology, due out Spring 2015 (IVP Academic).
+Kyle and I are also working on a couple projects together.
+We just published a theology of the Christian life which you can order here: Sanctified by Grace (T&T Clark), and the other is an anthology of readings on the Christian life (Cascade).
 I have also been working for the last couple years on the relationship between the virtue tradition and pedagogy (I published an essay on this which you can read here) and several posts on teaching touch on it in one way or another.

 Faithful to Save:Pannenberg on God’s Reconciling Action is an exposition and analysis of the central place and comprehensive character of the doctrine of reconciliation in Pannenberg’s mature theology.